amolgorithm/infinity-p5/README.md

 # Infinity p5
 A straightforward online p5.js editor that simplifies the p5 process. <br>
 Infinity p5 also possesses a preview div that shows the code in action when the execute button is pressed.
+Please read the usage requirements below, as it is crucial for the editor to work.
 <br><br>
 ![](./examples/first_glance.png)
 <br><br>